anuubhav/Projects/hw2/README.md

 To test:
 ./testAddToEmptyList

+If there are invalid inserts and removals, I return.
 Question 4:
 To compile:
 g++ -g -Wall -c alistint.cpp -o alistint.o g++ -g -Wall alisttest.cpp alistint.o -o alisttest

 To test:
 ./alisttest

+If there are invalid inserts and removals, I return.

 Question 5:
 Files: stackdbl.h  and stackdbl.cpp